Hafizur-Rahman-SD/My_Code-/README.md

 Its Basic code just for my practice purpose.

-problem: This is main structure in C programming language.

-#include<stdio.h>
-int main(){
-printf(" HI!
-I am Hafizur Rahman"); // in this "" you can write anything what you want. return 0;
-}
+Here i just write some simple code for my study /note.